 The CHSALHN works with the Country Health SA Local Health Network Health Advisory Council and the 39 country Health Advisory Councils to provide industry leadership and administer the rural public health system in South Australia.
-Health Advisory Councils are consultative bodies that advise the Minister for Health and Ageing to provide a more coordinated, strategic and integrated health care system to meet the health care needs of South Australians.
+Health Advisory Councils are consultative bodies that advise the Minister for Health to provide a more coordinated, strategic and integrated health care system to meet the health care needs of South Australians.

 - Administers the rural South Australian health system

 - Advises the Minister for Health and the South Australian Government on the rural health system

 - Informs and educates the community to better manage their health

 - Communicates changes and improvements in the health system

 - Encourages a high value health care that enhances the lives of rural and remote South Australians.

 - Invests in infrastructure to provide regional state-of-the-art facilities for the community and the workforce

 - Provides comprehensive services focusing on mental health

 - Creates strategies to ensure rural and remote South Australians can receive health services closer to home